Kanta-Häme

 Kanta-Häme (/fi/; Egentliga Tavastland), sometimes referred to as Tavastia Proper, is a region (maakunta, landskap) of Finland.
 It borders the regions of Southwest Finland, Pirkanmaa, Päijät-Häme, and Uusimaa.
 Before the official adoption of the name Kanta-Häme in 1998, the region was commonly known as Häme.

 Hämeenlinna is the largest urban area in the region.
-There are two other municipalities that have township status: Riihimäki and Forssa.
+There are two other municipalities that have city status: Riihimäki and Forssa.

 Historical provinces

 The Eurasian lynx (Lynx lynx) is a regional animal of Kanta-Häme.

 Heraldry

 Kanta-Häme uses the arms of the old historical province Tavastia.

 Geography

 The landscape of Kanta-Häme has many of the characteristics of Finnish Lakeland.
 The province belongs almost entirely to the Kokemäenjoki water basin.
-The largest lake is Lake Vanajavesi, which receives water from Lammi, Hausjärvi, Loppi and Janakkala from the southeast.
+The largest lake is Vanajavesi, which receives water from Lammi, Hausjärvi, Loppi and Janakkala from the southeast.
 The north-eastern part of the province belongs to the so-called Hauho route, whose waters flow into Vanajavesi through Pälkäne and Valkeakoski.
-In addition to Lake Vanajavesi, the largest lakes in this region are Lake Kuohijärvi, Lake Pyhäjärvi, Lake Iso Roinevesi, Lake Hauhonselkä, Lake Ilmoilanselkä and Lake Lehijärvi in Hattula.
-In the southwestern part of the province, Lake Loimijoki rises in the Tammela and Forssa areas and flows through Loima and Huittisten into Kokemäenjoki.
-The largest lake in the southwestern part of Häme is Lake Pyhäjärvi in Tammela, where the Loimijoki originates.
-In Riihimäki and the southern part of Lope, the headwaters of River Vantaanjoki flow south into the Gulf of Finland.
+In addition to Vanajavesi, the largest lakes in this region are Kuohijärvi, Pyhäjärvi, Iso-Roine, Hauhonselkä, Ilmoilanselkä and Lehijärvi in Hattula.
+In the southwestern part of the province, Loimijoki rises in the Tammela and Forssa areas and flows through Loimaa and Huittinen into Kokemäenjoki.
+The largest lake in the southwestern part of Häme is Pyhäjärvi in Tammela, where the Loimijoki originates.
+In Riihimäki and the southern part of Lope, the headwaters of Vantaanjoki flow south into the Gulf of Finland.

 Torronsuo and Liesjärvi National Parks are located in Kanta-Häme, both in the southwest of the province in Tammela.